niuee/hrphysics-simulation/README.md

 Therefore, in the future the visualizing part can be swapped out; I plan to use Pillow as the other visualizing alternative.
 The simulation can also run lacking the visual part of it.

-Detail documentation of the project would be gradually added into the README file, I just don't have the time right now.
+Detail documentation of the project would be gradually added to the README file, I just don't have the time right now.